-I personally wouldn’t usually consider 2,300′ elevation gain to be strenuous, but this hike really tapped us out by the end of the day.
+I personally wouldn’t usually consider 2,300′ elevation gain to be strenuous.
+But this hike really tapped us out by the end of the day.
 Of course we started this particular day out with a bit of a bang, so maybe that’s why!

-Now… lets just think about this for a moment, here we are basically crashing through the woods making lots of noise just like you’re supposed to, yet this bear didn’t get out of the way at all, in fact he seemed a bit curious which was enough to get us in motion right back down the ridge.
+Now… lets just think about this for a moment, here we are basically crashing through the woods making lots of noise just like you’re supposed to.
+Yet this bear didn’t get out of the way at all.
+In fact he seemed a bit curious which was enough to get us in motion right back down the ridge.

-Once we emerged back onto semi-civilized ground, we came to the shores of Red Rock Lake which is beautiful enough to be a destination of it’s own!
+But there really wasn’t any possible way around the bear because the ridge we were on had cliffs all around it!
+Once we emerged back onto semi-civilized ground, we came to the shores of Red Rock Lake.
+This lake is beautiful enough to be a destination of it’s own!
+(See 2 photos above.)